USF Dons Cancel USC Game, Schedule New Match Against Oregon

 As a substitution, the Dons set up a game on Thursday against the Oregon Ducks.
 It will be the 11th time the Ducks and Dons have faced each other; Ducks are winning the series 8-2.
 The two teams have only played each other twice since 2007 and their last game was in 2013.

-The Dons are currently 5-3 and first place in the West Coast.
+The Dons are currently 5-3.
 The Ducks are first place in PAC-12 and are 5-1.

 The game is scheduled for 5 p.m.
 Thursday and will be televised on the Pac-12 Network.